Manufacturing Startup Financial Model

 Study regulatory requirements and certifications.

-2. Product Design and Startup Development
+2. Product Design and Manufacturing Startup Development

 Focus: Create innovative, functional, and manufacturable products.